 Bet you can hear him, turned half away from the audience as he pulls from a drink, shamelessly speaking truth from personal experience.
 The immortal, though gone far too soon, rock star comedian Sam Kinison.
 Perfectly stating the reality of the human condition.

 There’s old wisdom in Sam’s words.
 Namely, as long as we know to and can ask for help, whether available or not, things aren’t as bad as they could be.
-Doesn’t mean we aren’t in a difficult, hard or even life-threatening situation.
-This means we’ve options, options made available by our ability to assess the situation, to think, to communicate, and to act on our own.
+That doesn’t mean we aren’t in a difficult, hard, or even life-threatening situation.
+This means we’ve options, options made available by our ability to assess the situation, think, communicate, and act on our own.